Omkar4141/Analysing-prices-of-laptop-using-web-scraping/README.md

 It is extraction of data from huge set of data .we have many libreries in python for web scraping like Beautifulsoup,Scrapy.

 # Web Scraping:
-is process of extracting data from websites later we use it for anlysis.
+It is process of extracting data from websites later we use it for anlysis.

 # About Project